What is SAVE?

 Three species of South Asia’s vultures have declined by 97% and one of the species by 99.9%.
 Their decline has been quicker than that of any other wild bird, including the dodo.
 These magnificent birds are on the brink of extinction but with your help we can save them.

 The shocking decline is down to the veterinary drug, diclofenac, toxic to any vulture that feeds on the carcass of recently treated cattle.
-The drug was banned for veterinary use in India, Nepal and Pakistan in 2006, but it continues to be sold and used illegally today.
+The drug was banned for veterinary use in India, Nepal and Pakistan in 2006, and Bangladesh in 2010, but it continues to be sold and used illegally today.

 Latest updates ........